 The dish above was my late lunch on Tuesday.
-It includes a variety of fresh sliced vegetables, several types of organic leafy greens, black rice and hummus.
+It includes various fresh sliced vegetables, organic leafy greens, black rice, and hummus.
 I often feature food on my blog, but it is rarely a dish I prepared.
-Today, I am taking you on a tour of my kitchen, specifically the prepping of the elements of my meals for the next few days.
+Today, I am taking you on a tour of my kitchen, specifically the prepping of my meals’ elements for the next few days.

 I use almond milk to make my loaded oatmeal breakfast (recipe here) and vegetable stock to cook savory vegetables and grains.

 A favorite fall and winter food is purple Japanese sweet potatoes.
 I bake them and then store them in the fridge.
 These mini ones will be sliced and added to salads or as side dishes with a piece of chicken breast.
 I didn’t buy chicken this week, but if I had, I would have prepared and sliced it to eat later at lunch with black rice and mixed vegetables.
 I have a piece of organic chicken or wild-caught fish a couple of times a month.
 I do not eat any other meat.
 I take a B12 vitamin and a D+ supplement at the urging of my Doctor.
 At my last exam, she hugged me and told me I am her inspiration.
 She has been my physician for more than twelve years, so she knows the details of the vast improvement in my health from changing my choice of foods.

 To make lunch feel special, I pour some KeVita Master Brew Kombucha in a wine glass to sip with my meal.
 It is fermented with a kombucha tea culture and contains billions of live probiotics, organic acids, and natural caffeine.
 Good health starts with a healthy gut (read more about your microbiome here).